KeiserCorp/Keiser.Metrics.SDK/README.md

 ## Copyright and License
 Copyright © 2020 [Keiser Corporation](http://keiser.com/).

-The Keiser Metrics SDK Library source code and library package are made available through the [MIT license](LICENSE.md).
+The Keiser Metrics SDK source code and distributed package are made available through the [MIT license](LICENSE.md).

-Using any of the APIs made available through the Keiser Metrics SDK Library to communicate with [Keiser Metrics](https://metrics.keiser.com) make you subject to the following agreements.
+Using any of the APIs made available through the Keiser Metrics SDK to communicate with [Keiser Metrics](https://metrics.keiser.com) make you subject to the following agreements.
 Please read all documents in their entirety as they govern your use of the APIs and Keiser Metrics servers.
 - [API Agreement](https://dev.keiser.com/api-agreement/)
 - [Brand Guidelines for Developers](https://dev.keiser.com/brand-guidelines/)